pdb0102/MMM-TheEnergyDetective/README.md

 ````
 nano ~/MagicMirror/modules/MMM-TheEnergyDetective/native/TedMonitor.service
 ````
-Look for the `/h=&lt;your ecc address&gt;` part and replace the bracketed part with your ECC's address or dns name.
+Look for the `/h=your ecc address` part and replace the bracketed part with your ECC's address or dns name.

 **Command-line options for TedMonitor:**